-Atrioventricular canal defect might be detected before birth through ultrasound and special heart imaging.
+Atrioventricular canal defect might be diagnosed in a baby before birth during a pregnancy ultrasound or special heart imaging.

-After birth, signs and symptoms of complete atrioventricular canal defect are usually noticeable within the first few weeks.
-When listening to your baby's heart, your doctor might hear an abnormal whooshing sound (heart murmur) caused by turbulent blood flow.
+After birth, symptoms of complete atrioventricular canal defect are usually noticeable within the first weeks.
+When listening to a baby's heart, a health care provider might hear a whooshing sound.
+The sound is called a heart murmur.

 - Echocardiogram.
-Sound waves produce live-action images of the heart.
-Echocardiogram can reveal a hole in the heart and abnormal heart valves, as well as abnormal blood flow through the heart.
+Sound waves are used to create pictures of the heart in motion.
+An echocardiogram can reveal a hole in the heart or heart valve issues.
+It also shows how blood flows through the heart.

 - Cardiac catheterization.
-A thin, flexible tube (catheter) is inserted into a blood vessel in the groin and up to the heart.
-A dye injected through the catheter makes the heart structures visible on X-ray pictures.
-The catheter also allows the doctor to measure pressure in the chambers of the heart and in the blood vessels.
+A thin, flexible tube called a catheter is inserted into a blood vessel in the groin and up to the heart.
+A dye injected through the catheter makes the heart structures show up more clearly on X-rays.
+During the procedure, a health care provider can measure pressure in different parts of the heart.

-Surgery is needed to repair complete and partial atrioventricular canal defects.
-The procedure involves closing the hole in the wall (septum) between the heart chambers with one or two patches.
-The patches stay in the heart permanently, becoming part of the septum as the heart's lining grows over them.
+Surgery is needed to treat a complete or partial atrioventricular canal defect.
+More than one surgery may be needed.
+Surgery involves using one or two patches to close the hole in the heart wall.
+The patches stay in the heart.
+They become part of the heart's wall as the heart's lining grows over them.

-For a partial atrioventricular canal defect, surgery also involves repair of the mitral valve, so it will close tightly.
+For a partial atrioventricular canal defect, surgery to repair the mitral valve is needed so that the valve will close tightly.
 If repair isn't possible, the valve might need to be replaced.

-For a complete atrioventricular canal defect, surgery also includes separation of the large single valve that separates the upper and lower chambers of the heart into two valves, on both the left and right sides of the repaired septum.
-If separating the single valve isn't possible, heart valve replacement of both the tricuspid and mitral valves might be needed.
+For a complete atrioventricular canal defect, surgeons separate the large single valve between the upper and lower heart chambers into two valves.
+If this isn't possible, the mitral and tricuspid valves might need to be replaced.

-You or your child might also need to take preventive antibiotics before certain dental and other surgical procedures if he or she:
+Sometimes, a congenital heart defect can increase the risk of infection in the lining of the heart or heart valves.
+This infection is called infective endocarditis.
+You or your child might need to take preventive antibiotics before certain dental and other surgical procedures if either of you:

 - Received an artificial heart valve

-- Received artificial (prosthetic) material during heart repair
+- Received artificial — or prosthetic — material during heart repair

 Coping and support

 - Record your or your child's health history.
-Write down your or your child's diagnosis, medications, surgery and other procedures and the dates they were performed.
-Include the operative report from the surgeon, and any other important information about your or your child's care.
-This information will be useful for doctors who are unfamiliar with you or your baby.
-It will also help your child transition from pediatric to adult doctors.
+Write down medications, surgery and other procedures, and the dates they were performed.
+Include the medical report from the surgeon, and other important information about your or your child's care.
+This information will be useful for health care providers who are unfamiliar with you or your child.
+It will also help your child transition from pediatric to adult providers.

 Preparing for your appointment

-You or your child might be referred to a doctor trained in heart conditions (cardiologist).
+You or your child might be referred to a doctor trained in heart conditions, called a cardiologist.

 What you can do

-- Write down symptoms you or your child experiences, including any that may seem unrelated to the reason why you scheduled the appointment.
+- Write down all symptoms, including any that may seem unrelated to the reason why you scheduled the appointment.

 - Find out if your family has a history of heart disease.